HermanL02/WarwickUniversity-Notes/202404/Script.md

 2. The filtering is especially targeting politics, and especially targeting the news.
 There are also lots of technical reviews about how WeChat is filtering text and so on.
 I would say if I put all the technical analysis here, it will cost too much time.
 ### News and Personal Experience
+Before I talk about this, I would like say that I am not a activist
 #### Xiaobo Liu and Filtering
 Xiaobo Liu
 During the 2022 Chinese election, there is a protestor put a banner on the bridge in Beijing for anti-lockdown.
 I shared this to my friend on WeChat.
 Right after I share the image, I was banned for 7 days.